Connect with others who understand.

 When cancer spreads outside its original location, this is known as metastasis.
 Metastasis is a complex process, where cancer cells break away from the primary tumor and travel through the blood or lymph systems to form another tumor in the body.

 Different types of cancer form metastases in different locations.
-In advanced NSCLC, common metastasis sites include the brain, bones, lymph nodes, liver, and adrenal glands.
+In advanced NSCLC, common metastasis sites include the brain, bones, lymph nodes, and liver.

 Symptoms of Advanced NSCLC